About

 New South Essays is not an attempt to be definitive but suggestive.
 It is not authoritative but reflective.
 Lance is not an expert on Southern culture but an observer.

-A native of Fort Worth, Texas, Lance has lived in Central Florida, Alabama and Georgia, gaining a fascination with contemporary Southern culture along the way.
+A native of Fort Worth, Texas, Lance has lived in Central Florida, Lower Alabama and Middle Georgia, gaining a fascination with contemporary Southern culture along the way.
 He has a bachelor’s degree in journalism and political science from Troy University in Troy, Ala., and a master of business administration from Mercer University in Atlanta, Ga.

-7 thoughts on “About
+8 thoughts on “About

 1. Happened upon your blog.
 Very cool to learn that you, too, are a former newspaper person and fellow Mercerian (CLA ’84) and runner.
 You’re way ahead in extracurricular running.
 I just completed the OBX Half Marathon, my first.
 Have written my share of Baptist stories, including conservative insurge at Southern Baptist Theological Seminary culminating in Dr. Patterson’s presidency.
 Interesting look at religious politics.
 Keep up the blogging.
 Good reading; glad I found it.